blbadger/blbadger.github.io/logistic-map.md

 By looking at how many points there are at a given $r$ value, the same patter of period doubling may be observed.
 The phenomenon that periodic nonlinear systems become aperiodic via period doubling at specific ratios was found by Feigenbaum to be a [near-universal feature](https://www.ioc.ee/~dima/mittelindyn/paper4.pdf) of the transition from periodicity to chaos.

 Let's take a closer look at the fuzzy region of the right.
 This corresponds to the values of $r$ which are mostly aperiodic, but with windows of periodicity.
-There are all kinds of interesting shapes visible even in the aperiodic (fuzzy) sections, highlighting a key difference between mathematical chaos and the usual English usage (OED: a state of complete confusion and lack of order).
+There are all kinds of interesting shapes visible even in the aperiodic sections:

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_period_zoom2.png)

 What do these shapes mean?
 It is worth remembering what this orbit diagram represents: a collection of single iterations of (1) with very slightly different $r$ values, the previous iteration population size being the input for the current iteration.
 This is why the chaotic regions appear to be filled with static: points that are the result of one iteration of the logistic equation are plotted, but the next point is mostly unpredictable and thus may land anywhwere within a given region.
 The shapes, ie regions of higher point density, are values that are more common to iterations of changing $r$ values.

-Are these same values more common if $r$ is fixed and hundreds of iterations are performed at various starting population size values?
+Are these same values more common if $r$ is fixed and many iterations are performed at various starting population size values?
 Let's take $ r \approx 3.68$, where the orbit diagram exhibits higher point density at population size $p \approx 0.74$.
-If we count the number of iterations near each population value using R as follows,
+THe proportion of iterations near each value may be plotted in R,

 ```R
 # data taken from 900 iterations of the logistic equation starting at 3, 6, and 9 (+ 0.0000000000000001) at r=4